Removing Reflections from RAW Photos: Geometric reflection synthesis

 To specify $\theta_\mathrm{i}$, we define images \mb{r = R(j)} as originating from a mirror surface, with incident rays reaching the camera by the law of reflection.
 In the next section we decribe how to simulate a diversity of practical geometric configurations of the glass and camera to construct $\theta_\mathrm{i}$ and thus compute $\alpha$.
 Glass also attenuates the transmission \mb{t = T(i)} by \mb{1 - \alpha}.
-This is typically close to $1$, but at extreme angles it creates a visible darkening effect.
+This is typically close to $1$, but at extreme angles it creates a visible darkening effect (\cref{fig:supp:dataset_overview}, example $26$).
+Typical attenuation levels are shown in \cref{fig:supp:dataset_overview} in the column labeled ``reflection.''